rubenwiersma/deltaconv/README.md

 **How can I run the bash scripts on Windows?**
 The bash scripts typically only run one or two commands.
 You could the commands line by line if you are unable to run .sh scripts in your preferred command-line interace.

+**How did you render the figures in the paper?**
+The figures in the paper are rendered in Blender, using Animation Nodes to load in the point clouds and features.
+A detailed explanation can be found in the folder [visualization](https://github.com/rubenwiersma/deltaconv/tree/master/visualization).

 ## Tests
 In the paper, we make statements about a number of properties of DeltaConv that are either a result of prior work or due to the implementation.
 We created a test suite to ensure that these properties hold for the implementation, along with unit tests for each module.
 For example:
 - Section 3.6, 3.7: Vector MLPs are equivariant to norm-preserving transformations, or coordinate-independent (rotations, reflections)